 - A. Purpose.
 Protect and restore ecological functions of open space, floodplain and other sensitive lands where they exist in urban and developed settings, while allowing a variety of compatible uses. - B. Designation Criteria.
-Shorelines appropriate and planned for development that is compatible with maintaining or restoring of the ecological functions of the area, that lie in incorporated municipalities, urban growth areas, or commercial or industrial rural areas of more intense development and at least one of the following: - 1.
+Shorelines where development is appropriate, is planned for, and is compatible with maintaining or restoring of the ecological functions of the area, that are not generally suitable for water-dependent uses, and that lie in incorporated municipalities, urban growth areas, or residential, commercial or industrial rural areas of more intense development (which may include areas with LAMIRD zoning) and at least one of the following: - 1.
 Suitable for low-intensity water-dependent, water-related or water-enjoyment uses without significant adverse impacts to shoreline functions or processes. - 2.
 Open space, flood plain, or other sensitive areas that should not be more intensively developed. - 3.
 Potential for ecological restoration. - 4.
 Retain important ecological functions, even though partially developed. - 5.
 Potential for development that is compatible with ecological restoration. - 6.
-Does not meet the designation criteria for the Natural environment.

-- 1. Uses that preserve the natural character of the area or promote preservation of open space, floodplain or other sensitive lands either directly or over the long term should be the primary allowed uses.
+Does not meet the designation criteria for the Natural environment. - C. Management Policies. - 1.
+Uses that preserve the natural character of the area or promote preservation of open space, floodplain or other sensitive lands either directly or over the long term should be the primary allowed uses.
 Uses that result in restoration or preservation of ecological functions should be allowed if the use is otherwise compatible with the purpose of the environment and the setting. - 2.
 Standards included in this SMP for shoreline stabilization measures, vegetation conservation, water quality, and shoreline modifications shall ensure that new development does not result in a net loss of shoreline ecological functions, or further degrade other shoreline values. - 3.
 Public access and public recreation objectives should be implemented whenever feasible and any associated ecological impacts can be mitigated.